Aure64/pyro_fork/backend/README.md

 ## Notifications

-Notifications can be sent via Desktop, Email, Slack, and Telegram channels.
+Notifications can be sent via Desktop, Email, Slack, Telegram, and Endpoint channels.

-Notification Channels are simple functions that take a string message and return a result promise.
+Notification Channels are simple functions that take an event and return a result promise.
 Middleware are used to wrap channels and add additional functionality, such as job queues and filtering.

 ## Folder Structure